What is body-contouring surgery?

 You shouldn’t have this surgery until you have reached a stable weight.
 If you lose weight after your surgery, new pockets of sagging skin may form.
 If you gain a lot of weight after your surgery, it can harm your already weakened skin.
 This can cause more stretch marks and wide scars.

 If you smoke, you must quit at least several weeks before your surgery.
 Smoking greatly increases your risk for complications.
 Most surgeons will not do this surgery if you are still smoking.

 Ask your surgeon if you need to stop taking any medicines before the surgery.
 These include over-the-counter medicines, such as aspirin.
 You shouldn’t eat anything after midnight before the day of your surgery.
 But you may be able to have some clear liquids up to the morning of the surgery.
 These include water and tea without milk.
 Be sure to tell your surgeon about any recent health issues, such as a fever.

-Your surgeon may do tests before you have surgery.
+Your surgeon will do tests before you have surgery.
 These may include: